PagPassGPT: Pattern Guided Password Guessing via Generative Pretrained Transformer

 For example, the pattern of ``password123" is ``L8N3" and this pattern is classified into the category with two segments (i.e., ``L8" and ``N3").
 The second step is to select the target patterns.
 In our experiment, we choose the twenty-one most frequent patterns within each category\footnote{ The reason why we decided twenty-one is that the category with the least patterns has only twenty-one patterns.}.
 There are a total of twelve categories, ranging from one segment to twelve segments since the maximum length of a password is twelve after data cleaning.
 The third step is to run the model and output the generated passwords.
 In our setting, following the configuration of trawling attacks~\cite{passgpt,passflow,yu2022gnpassgan}, we execute PassGPT and PagPassGPT to generate 100,000 passwords for each target pattern.
 The last step is to calculate the hit rate.
 In particular, we evaluate both the hit rate $HR_s$ of a category with $s$ segments and the hit rate $HR_P$ of a specific pattern $P$ as below.

-where $NH$ denotes the number of hits, ${TC}_s^{test}$ and ${TC}_P^{test}$ represents the total number of passwords from the test set conforming to a certain category with $s$ segments and conforming to a specific pattern $P$ respectively.
+where $NH$ denotes the number of hits, ${TC}_s^{test}$ and ${TC}_P^{test}$ represent the total number of passwords from the test set conforming to a certain category with $s$ segments and conforming to a specific pattern $P$ respectively.